NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Now try running the command ``cylc scan``.
 This lists your currently running suites.
 For example: ::

-  puma$ cylc scan
+  puma2$ cylc scan
   u-af140 ros@localhost:7770
   u-ag761 ros@localhost:7776

 There is also a multi-suite monitor GUI, which allows you to monitor the states of all suites you have running in one window.
 Try running the command: ::

-  puma$ cylc gscan &
+  puma2$ cylc gscan &

 Double clicking on a suite in ``gscan`` GUI opens the Cylc GUI window, which you will be very familiar with by now.
 For each suite open the Cylc GUI window and stop the suite by going to :guilabel:`Control > Stop Suite`, selecting  :guilabel:`Stop after killing active tasks` and clicking :guilabel:`Ok`.